 Select Wines

-All their wine is very much hand crafted; winemaker Bolan used to make wine for at least one other small Howell Mountain producer; today his primary focus is wine making for Bremer Family Winery.
+All of the Bremer Family wines are very much hand crafted; winemaker Bolan used to make wine for at least one other small Howell Mountain producer; today his primary focus is on Bremer Family Winery along with his own small Pinot Noir brand, cleverly named: Bob Bolan Wines.

 Their wine making philosophy is one of patience.
 Their Chardonnay often sees close to 2 years in barrel.
-Red wines made here are often aged up to 30 months – with an additional 3 years in the bottle before being release; this is significantly longer than many wineries.
-One wine released to their wine club was 9 years old at the time of its release.
+Red wines made here are typically aged up to 30 months in barrel with an additional 3 years in the bottle before being released; this is significantly longer than most wineries.
+These are balanced and approachable bottlings upon release.
+One wine made available to their wine club was 9 years old at the time of its release, a classic example of the sometimes used phrase, “no wine before its time”.
 Blending decisions often take several months.
 Bremer Family makes 8 to 12 different types of wines each year.

 The 2012 Bremer Family Chardonnay shows intense tropical aromas including of honeysuckle as well as ripe melon and a graphite/minerality nuance.
 This is followed by a palate which is creamy with a noticeable velvety softness.
 The finish is clean, lively and rich.
-This wine has nice density and drinks beautifully by itself.
+This wine is well-layered and drinks beautifully by itself.

-The 2009 Bremer Family Merlot shows sweet aromatics in the glass with notes of baking spice including cinnamon, mocha and toffee.
+The 2009 Bremer Family Merlot shows sweet aromatics with notes of baking spice including cinnamon, mocha and toffee.
 The sweetness of aromas continues onto the palate with a sweetness of fruit (no residual sugar) and flavors of ripe blackberry and plum.
 This is not a light Merlot; it delivers a complexity and richness of flavor.
-The finish shows moderate tannins.
+The finish features moderately gripping tannins.

-Bremer Family also produces several different Zinfandels and Merlot, a Petit Sirah, their Claret which is a red blend, and for a few years, Austintatious named after John and Laura’s son Austin (also a unique blend).
+Bremer Family also produced Austintatious for a few years, a wine named after John and Laura’s son Austin (a unique red varietal blend).

 —-